Contents

 Style Accent.

-Skylights can affect a house’s interior decoration like no other aspect, adding an unanticipated punch in stairs or home offices or by offering a focal point in living spaces and kitchens.
+Skylights can affect a house’s interior decoration like no other element, adding an unanticipated punch in stairs or home offices or by offering a centerpiece in living rooms and cooking areas.

 Constant Light vs. Windows’ Light.